HackerYou/HYFallBootcamp2014/1-HTML-CSS/01-html_part1.md

 When you finish that, try read through the CSS code and make some changes.
 Try and change values for sizes, fonts, borders, widths, padding and margin.
 See what happens.

+This is a test committed on June.22.14, I'm adding text to check if my code will work when fored to git hub.

 ## More Questions
 1. What does HTML stand for?
 CSS?
 	* <span class="hide">HyperText Markup Language, Cascading Stylesheets</span>